arduino-core/Outdoor-Relay-Control/README.md

 ### Support us

-You can support us with buying an original [Outdoor Relay Control](https://www.tindie.com/products/arduino-core/outdoor-relay-control/) for $ 27.
+You can support us with buying an original [Outdoor Relay Control](https://www.tindie.com/products/arduino-core/outdoor-relay-control/).